 Bed Bug Bites On Scalp: Pictures And Description Of Affected Area

-While many victims of bed bug infestations experience allergic reactions to the bites, some have no symptoms, other than small dots where the creature feeds.
+While many victims of bed bug infestations experience allergic reactions to the bites, some have no symptoms other than small dots where the creature feeds.
 Some people notice a clear raised center on the affected area.
-In the most severe cases, individuals may experience nausea, blisters, fever and difficulty breathing after being bitten.
+In the most severe cases, individuals may experience nausea, blisters, fever, and difficulty breathing after being bitten.

 Bed Bug Facts

 It’s important to know that bed bug infestations are not due to an unsanitary environment.
 Even the cleanest homes and hotels can be prone to an infestation since bed bugs do not live in filth—they live off the blood of mammals, including humans.
-So wherever humans (and other mammals) live, bed bugs can live happily, too, even if it is kept immaculately clean.
+So wherever humans (and other mammals) live, bed bugs can live happily, too, even if kept immaculately clean.

 How To Know If Bed Bugs Are In Your Home

 Travelers know bed bugs can live and hide in many places besides the bed.
 Bed bug infestations can also spread to upholstered couches and chairs, not to mention trains, buses, and other areas.
 Bed bugs can also crawl up walls, hide behind picture frames or headboards or sneak into the cracks and corners of furniture drawers.